michael-aguilar-web/broccosite-v3/brain-dump/2023-02-05-the-n2nbl-strategy.md

 my idea for this strategy arose from wanting to avoid a situation I frequently find myself in: *I start to work on a new project or building a skill, but eventually end up dropping it* (shoutout coopm26).
 This brings me to assumption \#1 of the "need to know basis" loop strategy (n2nbl):

+> [!note] assumption \#1:
-> assumption \#1: finding something you truly want to pursue (projects, skills, etc) can be really difficult, so by repeating this cycle **as many times as possible**, you increase your chances of finding something interesting.
+> finding something you truly want to pursue (projects, skills, etc) can be really difficult, so by repeating this cycle **as many times as possible**, you increase your chances of finding something interesting.

 in the past, this is what my productivity cycle looked like: